 Recycle your smoke detector for free at City Hall.

-Although it is legal in Washington to dispose ionization detectors in the trash, Kirkland residents are encouraged to recycle it at City Hall for free, Monday - Friday from 8am to 5pm at the Recycling Center in the downstairs lobby.
+Although it is legal in Washington to dispose ionization detectors in the trash, Kirkland residents are encouraged to recycle it for free at City Hall's Recycling Center in the downstairs lobby.
 All smoke alarms are accepted.